 Me: "Just like you do for a wedding photo."
-(At the time I was working as an assistant to ultra-Orthodox wedding photographers, I would run with a "Lomidine" flash to complete lighting.
-At the beginning of a wedding, the whole family would gather for studio shots.
-I would set up sets with printed backgrounds such as palace halls and European forests... even though the families always stood the same way they did so in full devotion).
+(At the time I was working as an assistant to ultra-Orthodox wedding photographers, I used to run with a "Lomidine" flash, completing the lighting.
+At the beginning of a wedding, the whole family would gather for studio shots on sets with printed backgrounds such as palace halls and European forests.
+Even though the families always stood the same way, they did so in full devotion).

-The family approached the scene, each knowing their exact location.
-There was a lot of noise around, I had to direct them a little bit so I could see the baby.
-Since they were no longer close to me so I yelled.
-People around heard screams and came to see what was happening ...
-Within five minutes, a queue of thirty people waiting to be photographed gathered.
+The Orthodox family approached the scene, each knowing their exact location.
+There was a lot of noise around, and I had to shout while I was directing them- I wanted to see the baby.
+People heard my screams and came to see what was happening.
+Within five minutes, a queue of thirty people was waiting for me to take their picture.

 He: "Who?
 Me?"

 Me: "Yes.
 I think you'll be wonderful in this picture."